Electric vehicle: Railborne

 The fixed nature of a rail line makes it relatively easy to power EVs through permanent overhead lines or electrified third rails, eliminating the need for heavy onboard batteries.
 Electric locomotives, electric multiple units, electric trams (also called streetcars or trolleys), electric light rail systems, and electric rapid transit are all in common use today, especially in Europe and Asia.

 Since electric trains do not need to carry a heavy internal combustion engine or large batteries, they can have very good power-to-weight ratios.
 This allows high speed trains such as France's double-deck TGVs to operate at speeds of 320 km/h (200 mph) or higher, and electric locomotives to have a much higher power output than diesel locomotives.
 In addition, they have higher short-term surge power for fast acceleration, and using regenerative brakes can put braking power back into the electrical grid rather than wasting it.

 Maglev trains are also nearly always EVs.

 There are also battery electric passenger trains operating on non-electrified rail lines.

 Hydrogen trains

-Particularly in Europe, fuel-cell electric trains are gaining in popularity to replace diesel–electric units.
+Particularly in Europe, fuel-cell electric trains are gaining in popularity to replace diesel–electric locomotive units.
 In Germany, several Länder have ordered Alstom Coradia iLINT trainsets, in service since 2018, with France also planning to order trainsets.
 The United Kingdom, the Netherlands, Denmark, Norway, Italy, Canada and Mexico are equally interested.
 In France, the SNCF plans to replace all its remaining diesel-electric trains with hydrogen trains by 2035.
 In the United Kingdom, Alstom announced in 2018 their plan to retrofit British Rail Class 321 trainsets with fuel cells.